 Questions & answers

-As a key component of the first federal Strategy to Prevent and Address Gender-Based Violence (GBV), the Knowledge Centre was created to better align government resources and enable the sharing and development of research into GBV.
+As a key component of the federal strategy, It’s Time: Canada’s Strategy to Prevent and Address Gender-Based Violence, the Gender-Based Violence Knowledge Centre was created to better align government resources and enable knowledge sharing in view of preventing and addressing GBV.

-Think of the Knowledge Centre like a centralized hub within Status of Women Canada (SWC), which houses information on the state of the problem as well as past, present, and future resources to address and/or prevent GBV.
-It represents the big picture on GBV—a tool to better coordinate actions, provide up-to-date data collection and research, and support the Strategy’s goals.
+Think of the Knowledge Centre like a centralized hub within Women and Gender Equality Canada (formerly Status of Women Canada), which houses information on the state of GBV in Canada, as well as resources to help address and/or prevent GBV.
+The Knowledge Centre represents the big picture on GBV—a tool to better coordinate actions, house and share data and analytical products, and support the federal strategy.

 Why is there a need for the GBV Knowledge Centre?

-Currently there is no single platform that compiles federal activities and evidence related to gender-based violence (GBV).
-During the 2016 consultations with Canadians, Status of Women Canada heard that there was a need for a centralized hub of information and research to better coordinate actions on GBV.
-As a result, the Knowledge Centre was created to help bridge the gaps in knowledge on GBV.
+In 2016, during consultations across the country, we heard that there was a need for a centralized hub of information and research to better coordinate actions on GBV, including an online platform.
+As a result, the Knowledge Centre was created to help bridge the knowledge gaps on GBV in Canada.

-The Knowledge Centre is intended to be an authoritative, trusted source of timely and relevant information.
-Eventually, it will also become an interactive space so those committed to ending GBV are able to engage with each other, and share information and lessons learned on preventing and addressing GBV.
+The Knowledge Centre’s online platform is intended to be a reliable, trusted source of timely and relevant information.
+As the platform evolves, it will become a space where those committed to preventing and addressing GBV are able to engage with each other, and share information and lessons learned.

 Who is the GBV Knowledge Centre for?

-The Knowledge Centre is intended for everyone who has an interest in ending gender-based violence (GBV) across Canada.
+The Knowledge Centre is intended for everyone who has an interest in working towards ending GBV across Canada.
 This may include decision-makers, service providers, GBV sector organizations, academia, all levels of governments, civil society organizations, students, youth, and others.

 What’s next for the GBV Knowledge Centre?